 Enjoy a guided tour of the New Hampshire Historical Society's historic Park Street building and exhibitions led by a member of the Society's education or volunteer docent staff.
-During the summer of 2017, guided gallery tours are offered every Saturday at 2 p.m. and 3 p.m. and on the third Friday of the month at 12 noon.
+Guided gallery tours are offered the second Saturday of the month at 2 p.m. and 3 p.m. and on the third Friday of the month at 12 noon.
 The tour is free for New Hampshire Historical Society members and included in the price of paid admission for adult and family audiences.
+Additional tour times offered on Saturday, October 7, 2017, and Saturday, October 14, 2017.
 See our Programs & Events Calendar for more details.

 From an Abenaki dugout canoe to an early snowmobile, the exhibition Discovering New Hampshire shares the history of New Hampshire's people, places, and events through objects, photographs, and documents you can't see anywhere else.

 Every portrait has within it stories about the life of the sitter, the artist, and the time it was painted.
 Portraits can also speak to the sitter's relationship with friends and family.
 You are invited to take a closer look at the more than 32 portraits on view at the Society.

 During the 1800s the natural wonders of the White Mountains attracted artists, photographers, writers, tourists, and entrepreneurs to New Hampshire.
 The 36 landscape paintings featured in this exhibition reveal stories of White Mountain scenery, of the artists who depicted it, and of the people who owned and cherished these paintings.